SimonWpt/CouchDocs/tags-reference/config_form_view.md

 </cms:config_form_view>
 ```

-In admin-panel the `'Title'` field (the first displayed field, by default, in clonable templates) is no longer shown.
+In admin-panel the **Title** field (the first displayed field, by default, in clonable templates) is no longer shown.
 You can find it now within the ‘Advanced settings’ dropdown.

 ![10.jpg](../assets/img/contents/couch-20/10.jpg)